-In the last decades of the twentieth century, the South End Historical Society’s Richard Card saved a shoebox of letters from destruction.¹ These letters provide a rare and personal view into the lives of a middle-class family in Boston’s South End in the decade leading up to the Civil War.
+In the last decades of the twentieth century, the South End Historical Society’s Richard Card saved a shoebox of letter from destruction.¹ These letters provide a rare and personal view into the lives of a middle-class family in Boston’s South End in the decade leading up to the Civil War.
 They help us understand the conversations that Otis Blake Everett, young merchant working in Calcutta, had with his parents Otis and Elizabeth Everett.
 Some 167 letters, spanning the years 1851-1859, highlight the concerns and everyday life of the middle-class living in the South End and the life of a Boston man living and working in India.
+Letters often took an average of two months to travel to their destination by steamer.

 This project represents a collaboration between the South End Historical Society and University of Massachusetts Boston’s M.A. in History candidate, Corinne Zaczek Bermon.
 Without the guidance of Dr. Monica Pelayo Lock and Dr. Marilyn Morgan, this project would have never come to fruition.
 A special thanks goes out to Lauren Prescott, Executive Director of the South End Historical Society, for making this project possible and allowing me to come spend time at the SEHS every Monday.